The last couple weeks our weather in Texas has definitely been on the cooler side. I can honestly say I'm enjoying the much needed change.

 1 - 16 oz can Bush's pinto beans, drained & rinsed

-In a large skillet or dutch oven, brown the meat along with the onion.
+In a large skillet or dutch oven, brown the meat along with the onion, garlic and green pepper until the onion is translucent in color.
 Drain off any grease.

-Add undrained tomatoes, tomato sauce, chili seasoning, water, beans and pumpkin.
+Add the tomatoes, tomato sauce, chili seasoning, water, beans and pumpkin puree.

 Gently mix everything together until combined.
 Cover and cook over medium heat for 20 minutes.

 Ladle into bowls and serve with a wedge of cornbread.
-Garnish with sour cream, shredded cheese and cilantro.
+Garnish with sour cream, shredded cheese, cilantro, and salt and pepper.

 Recipe Makes: 6 servings